Minard-NG/REST-Countries-API-with-color-theme-switcher/README.md

 ### Continued development

-Do more project integrating with apis, explore backend developement
+Do more projects integrating with APIs, explore backend developement

 ### Useful resources